Manivarma26/hackthon2024/README.md

 # System Architecture and its Diagram

-1. ESP32 Data Collection:
+# 1. ESP32 Data Collection:

-The ESP32 connects to Wi-Fi and collects data from various sensors (e.g., DHT22, MQ-135).
-The collected data is formatted into JSON and sent to AWS IoT Core via MQTT.
+  The ESP32 connects to Wi-Fi and collects data from various sensors (e.g., DHT22, MQ-135) and the collected data is formatted into JSON and sent to AWS IoT Core via MQTT.

-2. AWS IoT Core:
+# 2. AWS IoT Core:

   Acts as the entry point for the ESP32, securely receiving data from the devices and triggers AWS Lambda functions to process incoming data.

-3. AWS Lambda:
+# 3. AWS Lambda:
   Processes the incoming data and formats it for storage and stores the processed data in an S3 bucket.

-4. AWS S3:
+# 4. AWS S3:

   Serves as the data lake, storing all incoming sensor data in a structured format (e.g., CSV, JSON).
 Enables easy access for downstream analytics.

-5. AWS Athena:
+# 5. AWS Athena:

   Queries the data stored in S3, allowing  to run SQL queries against the data without needing a database and configured to create tables based on the data structure in S3.

-6.Redash Dashboards:
+# 6.Redash Dashboards:

   Connects to AWS Athena to visualize the queried data and Dashboards display real-time data insights, trends, and alerts for lab conditions.

-7. Slack
+# 7. Slack

   Based on the threasholds defined for each dashboard, alert will be notified via slack channel.

-Infrastructure Architecture Diagram
+# Infrastructure Architecture Diagram